Matthijn/Moya/Readme.md

 }
 ```

-Smoya uses search and replace on the bracketed parts of the url to determine the path to use for this request.
+Now there is search and replace on the bracketed parts of the url to determine the path to use for this request.
 Since `{id}` is written in this path.
 It will look up the instance variable `id` for this struct and use that value as the actual path.

-This way Smoya will request the path: `/user/1`.
+This way the request the path will be: `/user/1`.

 If you also use the `ReflectingParameters` protocol instance variables used to build the url will not be send in the dictionary.
 So no duplicate data is sent.